SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Mocking/Mocketry.md

   load.
 ```

 ### About Test-Driven Development and Mock Objects

 Test-Driven Development is a software development technique in which programmers write tests before they write the code itself.
-In the tests they make assertions about the expected behavior of the object under test.
+In the tests developers make assertions about the expected behavior of the object under test.
 There are two kinds of assertions, the ones where you assert that an object answered correctly in response to a message.

 Here is an example expressed using Mocketry:

 ```